Maxpnl/Xiaomi-Unlocker-Fake-Fastboot/README.md

 ```

-**if you didn't get this response on the FIRST TRY** it means that this tool will help you cirvumvent the problems you are facing unlocking the bootloader, these problems are most likely happening because you have an AMD processor, but there could be other reasons.
+**and you didn't get this response on the FIRST TRY**, it means that this tool will help you cirvumvent the problems you are facing unlocking the bootloader, these problems are most likely happening because you have an AMD processor, but there could be other reasons.

 ## Why it helps
 Xiaomi Unlocker Tool needs to receive *"predictable"* answers from fastboot, if fastboot behaves weirdly and keeps acting differently to the same command input, meaning that it will either: